Freshman Scholarship Matrix

 To estimate the scholarship a prospective student may be eligible to receive, input GPA and test score information below to calculate the academic index and the award amount.
 Presidential scholarships are excluded from the calculator; however, criteria for the Presidential scholarship are listed below.

 The scholarship is open to all incoming freshmen applying for admission during the final year of high school and awards $5,000 per year for four years of undergraduate study.
 The scholarship requires you to begin attending the semester immediately following high school graduation.
 This $20,000 scholarship is awarded to qualified entering freshmen who possess the following academic credentials:

 - A minimum 3.50 cumulative unweighted high school grade point average on the transcript evaluated at the time of admission to the University of Nevada, Reno

 - An official composite score of 31 on the ACT or the equivalent SAT score (1420) reported to the University of Nevada, Reno prior to February 1 (December is the last possible test date)

 - Must apply for admission as a new first year student by February 1st with official qualifying test scores and at least a sixth semester official high school transcript on file at that time.

 - Must pay the $250 Advanced Registration Deposit and complete the Advanced Registration questionnaire and provide formal written acceptance of the scholarship to the Office of Financial Aid & Scholarships before June 1st.

 This scholarship may be awarded from several different donor funds totaling $5,000 annually.
 Retention requires 15 University of Nevada, Reno credits each fall and spring and a cumulative 3.50 University of Nevada, Reno GPA.

 National Merit Scholars

-Students who have been offered a non-resident tuition discount such as WUE or Nevada Advantage will not receive Pack Pride or Nevada Scholar level scholarship offers so should NOT use the calculator below.
+Students who have been offered or are being considered for a non-resident tuition discount such as WUE or Nevada Advantage will not receive Pack Pride or Nevada Scholar level scholarship offers so should NOT use the calculator below.